Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I wouldn’t recommend air travel in the UK most of the time — the sheer act of flying requires so much more time and effort, that it’s not worth it.
 But it can be useful for exceptionally large distances, like London to Aberdeen or Inverness.

 What to know: Budget airlines usually fly at inconvenient times from out-of-the-way airports.
-Take this into account and make sure you have someone to drive you, or you’ll be paying through the nose for airport parking.
-I’m lucky to have a friend who lives super-close to Heathrow so that Heathrow airport parking is never an issue for me.
+Take this into account and make sure you have someone to drive you, or your Uber might be more expensive.

 Creative UK Travel Options